testersakage/mineclonia-jtest/mods/PLAYER/mcl_sprint/README.md

-# Sprint Mod for MineClone 2
+# Sprint Mod for Mineclonia
 Forked from [sprint] by GunshipPenguin

 ## Description